The Monk (2011 film): Plot

-Ambrosio is delivered to the Inquisition where he is condemned to death by starvation.
-While awaiting his sentence in prison, Valerio appears to him adorned in a gown and jewels, revealing herself as an instrument of Satan in female form and she states that someone wants to meet Ambrosio.
-The monk is then shown wandering a desolate, rocky desert barefoot and in rags.
-While lying down in the sun, the confessor from the first scene of the film approaches him and congratulates him on his intense sins and reveals his identity as the Devil.
-The Devil offers Ambrosio an eternity of pleasure by selling his soul, but Ambrosio demands instead the deal to be used to save Antonia from madness.
-The Devil agrees and Ambrosio sells his soul.
-He then dies, without hope for himself, and his corpse is devoured by crows.
+Condemned to death by the Inquisition, Ambrosio is visited by Matilda who reveals herself as an instrument of Satan in female form, and tells him someone wants to meet him.
+The monk is then shown wandering a desolate, rocky desert barefoot and in rags; he collapsed, and the confessor from the beginning approaches, introducing himself as the Devil.
+He offers Ambrosio an eternity of pleasure for his soul, but Ambrosio demands the deal to be used instead to save Antonia from madness.
+The Devil agrees and Ambrosio dies.